ANNOUNCEMENT: We’ve just added more centers, making these kits even more inclusive of design thinking, creativity and problemsolving.

 Centers allow multiple entry points to include something for everyone (a success story waiting to unfold).
 Each center is designed for active engagement in both the building/making aspect, as well as revealing self regulation, perseverance, resilience… (Personal Awareness Competency).
 Reflection during and afterwards is key to explicitly connect the maker mindset and language of the competencies (critical thinking, communication, personal awareness) in using “I can…” statements.

 The following instructions are part of our growing number of centers.
 You can download each of the instructions to glue onto cards.
 (Some centers may require further supplies and these are listed by *.)

 - Elenco Snap Circuits

-- Graffiti Board (*wall or other vertical panel, coloured whiteboard pens, eraser)
+- Graffiti Board (*need whiteboard, coloured whiteboard pens, eraser)

 - Keva Planks

 - littleBits Coding (*needs a computer) [removed for repair]

 - Sphero Sprk Robots (needs ipad) Charging instructions (Recommended 6-Port USB charger)

 - Makey Makey (kit 1) (*need computer, playdough, graphite from pencils, tin foil)